SeoSuHyeon1213/Island-Survivor-Privacy-Policy-/Island_Survivor(Privacy_Policy).md

-# Island-Survivor-Privacy-Policy-
-Island Survivor(Privacy Policy)
+# Island-Survivor-Privacy-Policy & Terms of Service-

 Privacy Policy
 1. Data Collection
 Island Survivor does not collect, store, or share any personal information.
 We do not request or access any personally identifiable information such as your name, email address, location, or contacts.